What is Engineered Hardwood? 12 Facts You Should Know

 With so many flooring options out there, it can be hard to single out exactly what you want.
 Here are a few things to consider about engineered hardwood as you continue your search for the floor of your dreams.

 And who knows?
 Maybe you’ve found your match.

 - Durability: Compared to solid wood, engineered hardwood is much more durable.
 That man-made core is going to protect your flooring from dents and regular wear and tear.
 Depending on the thickness of the wear layer, it will prevent unsightly scuffs and scratches to your surface, so it stays beautiful.

 - Stylish: Wood-look flooring is the hottest trend right now, but it’s also a classic look that ages well.
 With engineered wood, you don’t have to settle for the look of wood.
 You get the real thing!

 - Affordable: Let’s face it – solid wood flooring is crazy expensive!
 In addition to the up-front cost, you have to consider resealing and maintenance down the road.
 Engineered hardwood spares you from those costs and hassles.

-- Moisture resistant: Plywood and HDF cores are typically water resistant, which is great for moisture-prone areas.
-If you really want to beef up your flooring, choose engineered hardwood with an SPC core.
-Then you can benefit from a completely waterproof floor.
+- Longer lasting: Plywood and MDF cores are typically water-resistant, which is great for moisture-prone areas.
+The lattice structure of the core is also more resilient than solid hardwood.
+If you really want to beef up your flooring, choose engineered hardwood.

 - Easy to install: More and more engineered wood is being designed as interlocking flooring to maximize ease of installation.
 With the click-lock installation method, you can lay your flooring yourself.